Installation and setup

 Every compiler call that is instrumented by Coco is counted separately because it requires one instance of the CoverageScanner to run.
 Builds with several compilations in parallel should however cause no real problem since a process that cannot get a license will wait until one is freed.

 Floating licenses are managed by a license server.
-The server must be running on a machine that is reachable from the machine on which Coco runs. froglogic will provide a license file which determines the maximal number of Coco processes that can be active at the same time.
+The server must be running on a machine that is network-reachable from the machine on which Coco runs.
+Qt will provide you a license file which determines the maximal number of Coco processes that can be active at the same time.
 The license server itself is not counted among the processes that need a license.

-An installer for Coco can be downloaded via https://www.froglogic.com/customerarea/.
+An installer for Coco can be downloaded from your Qt Account Download area https://account.qt.io/s/downloads.

 The installers for the various platforms supported by Coco have a common naming scheme, but the way they must be executed differs.
 The naming scheme is SquishCocoSetup_